 Ethanol is an advanced biofuel keeping our air clean and our engines running smoothly.

 Ethanol is moving America forward every day.
-Right now, almost every gas station in America sells a 10 percent blend, but many more are starting to offer E15, gasoline blended with 15 percent ethanol.
+Right now, almost every gas station in America sells a 10 percent blend, but many more are starting to offer E15, known to consumers as Unleaded 88, which is a gasoline blended with 15 percent ethanol.

-Already, gas stations in 29 states offer E15, giving drivers a better, more affordable choice at the pump.
-In areas where higher blends are available, E15 is less expensive than E10 by 5 to 10 cents on average.
+Already, gas stations in 31 states offer E15, giving drivers a better, more affordable choice at the pump.
+In areas where higher blends are available, E15 is less expensive than E10 by up to 10 cents on average.

 E15 is a high-performance fuel that increases horsepower while burning cleaner and cooler than regular gasoline.
 The Department of Energy tested 86 vehicles for a total of six million miles using E15 without a single fuel-related problem.
 In 2011, it was approved by the EPA for all vehicles 2001 and newer – nearly 9 out of 10 cars on the road today.
 And many automakers – including all the Big Three – now explicitly warranty E15 for all new models.

-Drivers appreciate having a choice at the pump, and they have driven over 1 billion miles using E15.
-And NASCAR mechanics agree, which is why they’ve trusted higher ethanol blends for over 10 million miles on the race track.
+Drivers appreciate having a choice at the pump, and they have driven more than 75 billion miles using E15.
+NASCAR mechanics agree, which is why they’ve trusted higher ethanol blends for over 15 million miles on the race track.

 Gasoline blended with more than 15 percent or more ethanol is considered a “higher ethanol blend.”
 The most common high-level blend is E85, which can contain a mix of 51 to 83 percent ethanol and the remainder is gasoline.
 It is a popular, affordable option for flex-fuel vehicle owners.

-Ethanol is an earth-friendly biofuel that cuts carbon emissions by an average of 43 percent, and this percentage continues to increase with ongoing innovations.
-By 2022, the USDA anticipates that corn ethanol’s relative carbon benefits will rise to 50 percent or more thanks to ongoing innovations.
+Ethanol is an earth-friendly biofuel that cuts carbon emissions by an average of 46 percent, and this percentage continues to increase with ongoing innovations.

 Ethanol also replaces harmful carcinogens and toxic additives like MTBE and benzene that can be found in petroleum-based fuels, while providing a naturally high octane.
 Chemicals replaced by ethanol also include toxic aromatics, like xylene, and carbon monoxide which forms ozone in the sunlight and contribute to smog in urban communities.
 Thanks to ethanol, there are fewer toxic, dirty chemicals in our fuel, water, and our air.